Frequently Asked Questions

 Each individual and situation is different.
 Some people achieve a different perspective in one session while most need more.
 Generally, approximately six sessions are required.
 For more serious mental health problems, more sessions may be needed.

 You can expect to discuss your feelings, behaviour, relationships, goals or problems.
 We aim to understand your situation, as you see it.
 We offer new strategies for approaching your situation, and a different perspective on your problem.
 We provide treatment programs using Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, EMDR and other therapeutic approaches.
 There is usually an educational component.

 Do I have to be referred by a doctor?

-You will need to see your doctor for a mental health plan before you can claim the Medicare refund.
+You do not need a referral from a doctor to see a psychologist.
+Many of our clients just pay a private fee.
+However to access the Medicare rebate you will need to see your doctor for a mental health plan before you can claim the Medicare refund.
 A referral is required to claim on WorkCover and motor vehicle accident insurance.
-You do not need a referral to use your private health cover or if you personally pay the fee.
+You do not need a referral to use your private health cover.

 What is the difference between a psychiatrist and a psychologist?

 A psychiatrist is a medical practitioner who has specialised in the treatment of mental illness, often by using medication.
 Psychologists have at least six years of training and use non-pharmaceutical approaches.
 A clinical psychologist has done extra training and supervision and has interest in treating people with anxiety, depression and more complex mental health conditions.

 Should I keep taking my medication during therapy?

 Yes, taking medication does not prevent you from engaging in an effective treatment program with a psychologist.
 Over time, as you feel better, you may be able to discuss reduction of medication with your doctor.
 Do not change your medication regime without the advice of your doctor.